Career Advice From A Sister

 Don’t limit your options to your degree’s scope

-Oh, how wrong I was.
-My confidence in my writing skills (which, by the way, is still a work in progress) took a hit when I failed writing tests – interview after interview.
-I felt extremely dejected.
-Then came one interview session, just as I was about to give up; I met a senior writer who was also being interviewed for the same position.
-A couple of minutes into the conversation, he told me that he was an engineering graduate who delved into the world of Human Resource for a couple of years, doubling as a freelance writer at the same time.
-(He was marvellous, by the way.)
-He was offered the job position, but I, on the other hand, was gifted the greatest revelation.
-It dawned on me that we often choose a degree that may lead us to our desired career path, but life has its own little surprises that may divert the course of our journey.
-That was the day that I learnt the importance of keeping an open mind to new opportunities because the right opportunity will present itself to you when you’re prepared enough to handle it.
+I could not be more wrong.
+My confidence in my writing skills took a hit when I failed writing tests – interview after interview.
+I felt extremely downhearted.
+Then came one interview session where I met a senior writer who was also being interviewed for the same position.
+He told me that he was an engineering graduate who delved into the world of Human Resource for a couple of years, doubling as a freelance writer at the same time.
+Given his credentials, it was only logical that he was offered the job position, but I, on the other hand, was gifted the greatest revelation.

 Don’t try to achieve anyone else's expectations but your own

 It’s easy to feel dejected once you realised that you’re not receiving the same great offers as your friends did.
 I’ll tell you what you’re doing wrong – you’re comparing your self-expectations with the achievements of others.
 But here’s the thing: the hustle is real for everybody.
 Your friends might have prepared themselves for their desired job; you probably just didn’t see the amount of blood, sweat and tears that were shed in the process of it all.

 I’m not telling you to not expect anything out of yourself, but instead of comparing it to others, work harder on actually achieving those expectations.